 - easier to justify for operators than founders

-If you live in SEO every week, fine.
-If you log in twice a month, it is an expensive security blanket.
+If you log in twice a month, it is probably too much tool.

 Semrush